-I run two inclusive community singing groups in Croydon, in South London, where we sing a range of world harmony acappella songs, plus folk, gospel, jazz, blues, all at an easy level.
+I run an inclusive community singing group in Croydon, in South London, where we sing a range of world harmony acappella songs, plus folk, gospel, jazz, blues, all at an easy level.
+We meet on Monday evenings.
 We sometimes share our songs in performance but it is not the main focus.
 We sing for ourselves in the moment, for the pleasure of it, sometimes also improvising a little (optional).
 We also have occasional Saturday workshops.

 Call 020 8683 4737 or email firstname.lastname@example.org for more info and encouragement!